SocketCluster/socketcluster/socketcluster-protocol.md

 - Protocol V1 uses `'#1'` and `'#2'` for [ping/pong](#Connection-health-check-pingpong)
   Protocol V2 uses empty strings `''` for both.

-- In Protocol V1 all event names starting with `'#'` are considered reserved for special control events.
+- In Protocol V1 all event names starting with symbol `#` are considered reserved for special control events.
-  In Protocol V2 only a handful of event names starting with `'#'` are considered reserved.
+  In Protocol V2 only a handful of event names starting with symbol `#` are considered reserved.

 ### Reserved event names

 Protocol V1:

-- All event names starting with `'#'`
+- All event names starting with symbol `#`

 Protocol V2:
 - [`#handshake`](#Handshake)